Ginger & Turmeric for Inflammation: A Beginner’s Guide to Natural Joint Support

 Inflammation is your body’s response to injury, stress or wear and tear.

-It’s helpful short-term – like when you bump your elbow and it swells.
+Short-term, it’s helpful – like when you bump your elbow and it swells.

 By the time you hit 50, inflammation often builds up quietly in your joints:

-• That dull ache in your knees after a long walk
+• A dull ache in your knees after a walk

 • Morning stiffness that takes an hour to ease